FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 > **Note:** If you see the status of the image as **'Scanning'**, please wait for 10 minutes & re-run the above command till the status gradually changes to **'No Issues'**.
 Even if status shows as **'1 issue'**, you can still proceed with lab.

->📷 Take a screenshot of the output of Step 6 and save it as a .jpg or .png with the filename `crimages.png`.
-You will be prompted to upload the screenshot in the Peer Assignment.
+📷 Take a screenshot of the output of `ibmcloud cr images` command that you just ran and save it as **crimages.png**.

-7. Create a new file with `deployment.yml` file in the `patient-ui` directory & paste the code for the deployment of the application:
+7. Create a new file with `deployment.yml` file in the `vuotu-containers-project` directory & paste the code for the deployment of the application:

 ```
 apiVersion: apps/v1